 - Quantity limits have been placed on the use of selected drugs for quality or safety reasons.
 Limits may be placed on the amount of the drug covered per prescription or for a defined period of time.

 To see whether your drug is excluded or requires prior authorization, step therapy or quantity limits, visit the Drug Search page and select your plan year to find your specific formulary.

-If the drug does not meet the needs of your particular condition or is excluded from the formulary, your doctor can request an exception with a Prior Authorization Form.
+If the drug does not meet the needs of your particular condition or is excluded from the formulary, your doctor can request an exception.